upasadena/interactive-cyoa-tutorial/docs/introduction/index.md

 # Introduction
+This section of the tutorial will be focused on familiarizing you with the interface.

 ## Launching the Creator
 When you launch the creator for the first time, you will be greeted with this